anonymous0111118/De-duplication/README.md

 <img src="https://github.com/anonymous0111118/De-duplication/assets/141200895/a8edf745-f992-4197-9843-5e8756e3745a" alt="Case 1" width="300" height="300">

-After our **manual analysis**, this example revealed a compiler bug caused by
+The **root cause** of the bug triggered by this program is
 1. the structure's definition (two integer member variables),
 2. the distinct initial values of global variables *a* and *b*
 3. and the statement of cross-assignment on lines 05 and 06.

-The root cause of this bug is that under the -O2 optimization level, after cross-assignment of structure type objects *a* and *b* with two member variables, line 5 was incorrectly optimized out.
+Under the -O2 optimization level, after cross-assignment of structure type objects *a* and *b* with two member variables, line 5 was incorrectly optimized out.

 The heatmap diagram of **attention** illustrates:
 1. The model notices that a certain structure type had two member variables when it was defined. (line 01)
 2. Immediately afterwards, the model finds that when *a* and *b* are initialized, the values of the second member variables were not equal. ( the *0* is black but *1* is red in *{0,1}* in line 02).
 3. The model pays close attention to the cross assignment operation between *a* and *b*. (line 05 & line 06)

-In summary, through the analysis of attention, the failure-relevant semantics understood by the model are the cross assignment of variables *a* *b* of two structural types with different values of the second member variable, which demonstrates the alignment between attention and the results of manual analysis, thereby verifying the effectiveness of the failure-relevant semantics extracted by BLADE.
+In summary, through the analysis of attention, the failure-relevant semantics understood by the model are the cross assignment of variables *a* *b* of two structural types with different values of the second member variable, which demonstrates the alignment between attention and the root cause, thereby verifying the effectiveness of the failure-relevant semantics extracted by BLADE.